-- Installation of ductless heating systems requires careful evaluation of the size of the space to determine the right sized unit, as well as the best location for the interior unit.
+- The installation of ductless heating systems requires careful evaluation of the size of the space to determine the right-sized unit, as well as the best location for the interior unit.

 - Not all heating and air conditioning contractors are qualified to install ductless systems, so you may have to look around for the appropriate professional.